 Step 3: Shopping advice

 Trying to find vintage pieces in thrift stores may be challenging.
 You need to spend a lot of time and not avoid touching every piece of clothing in the store.
-So, here is a video about how to find vintage clothes in thrift stores.
-I highly recommend you watch it.

 Step 4: Pay Special Attention to High-Quality Materials of the Items